Original Research

 FIGURE 1.
 Visual identity (left: Mountain View Cemetery infant graves area in Vancouver, BC, that inspired the visual identity; right: sample workshop materials featuring earthy tones and nods to silhouettes of the sweet pea, which attracts hummingbirds,

 For this three-phase project, we assembled an 18-person core design team, including two people with lived experience of stillbirth, learners from design and medicine, and members of the BC Women’s Population Health Promotion team and the Emily Carr University of Art + Design’s Health Design Lab (see the acknowledgments).
 The first phase involved convening the core design team and co-learning about stillbirth.
 The second phase included the engagement of people with lived experience in two co-design workshops.
-The final phase consisted of data analysis, and knowledge sharing with BC Women’s clinical and operational staff, bereaved parents, and participants at a national conference.
+The final phase consisted of data analysis and knowledge sharing with BC Women’s clinical and operational staff, bereaved parents, and participants at a national conference.
 The project was approved by the Provincial Health Services Authority’s Information Access and Privacy Office.

 Building on our team’s existing relationships with community partners across BC, such as the Midwives Association of BC, the Aboriginal Mother Centre Society, and the Butterfly Run, we sent an electronic invitation to approximately 1000 people.
 We collected data from bereaved parents via two co-design workshops (one in person and one virtual) and a demographic survey.
 The virtual workshop was offered to gather perspectives from across BC.
 Completion of the demographic survey was optional.
 Individuals were recruited via purposive and snowball sampling methods across the provincial health authorities.
 To be eligible for the study, participants had to be BC residents and had to have experienced a stillbirth in BC.
 Individuals were compensated at a rate of $20 per hour for their engagement, provided a list of community resources, and connected with a community of bereaved parents.
-The workshops engaged people in four individual and group-based activities: (1) reflection journal, (2) a comfort map, (3) a personal stillbirth journey map, and (4) three wishes for a future stillbirth-specific care program [Figure 2].
+The workshops engaged people in four individual and group-based activities: (1) reflection journaling, (2) a comfort map, (3) a personal stillbirth journey map, and (4) three wishes for a future stillbirth-specific care program [Figure 2].

 FIGURE 2.
 Design-based methods used in individual and group-based activities at the in-person workshop for the Supporting the Stillbirth Journey project.